 I have a casual wardrobe and I have a work wardrobe and I also colour code.
 My life’s crazy and the less choices I have to make, quite frankly the better.
 I love fashion but I don’t want to spend an hour scratching my head every morning wondering what to wear… Mark Zuckerberg apparently wears the same thing every day to erase this issue.

-I’ve been asked to make three shades of suits and to just keep them coming for my customer then to add a crisp white or blue shirt and an assortment of ties; job done.
-Whatever works for you, my guide will at least give you some helpful tips on what you need for the following:
+I’ve been asked to make three shades of suits and to just keep them coming for one my customers who then adds a crisp white or blue shirt with an assortment of ties; job done.
+Whatever works for you, our guide will at least give you some helpful tips on what you need for the following:

 - T-shirts – Keep them plain in a pure cotton, with a little stretch if you like them more fitted.

-- Casual blazers- Either with a firm shoulder for formal or light construction (relaxed) for a chilled BBQ, lunch date.
-Always have a classic, navy to hand, a lighter weight plain, textured tweed and something with a bit more fun.
+- Casual blazers- Either with a firm shoulder for formal or a lighter construction (relaxed) for a chilled BBQ, lunch date.
+Always have a classic, navy sports jacket to hand, a lighter weight plain, textured tweed in a couple of colours and something a bit more fun.

 - Smart trainers (please no hi tech clunky trainers!)
 We love these from Oliver Sweeney